Saturday, October 19, 2024

 I recall when I was in seminary, we had returned to Pasadena to visit family and decided to attend First Baptist Church on Wednesday evening.
 It was their business meeting and I remember slipping in and sitting with my aunt (a member there).
 Darrell welcomed three new people into the church by Baptism, brought a really short message.
 Right in the middle of that message he looked up, saw us sitting there and stopped his message to welcome me, my wife, my two children by name and ask about our dog by name.
 He never met the dog that I know of and we had only seen him once or twice since meeting him at 15 years old.
 That told me he had been following our ministry from that first meeting.
 He truly cared.

-But where most of us were just adequate the one area where Darrell exceeded them all was in sharing Jesus and leading folks to faith in Christ Jesus.
+But where most of us were just adequate the one area where Darrell exceeded all of us was in sharing Jesus and leading folks to faith in Christ Jesus.
 Darrell had a heart for the lost.
-I never met another Christians who lived to lead people to Christ.
+I never met another Christian who lived to lead people to Christ like Darrell.
 I remember him telling me once about his constantly having the church community surveys and mass mailings.
 Darrell said, I want something in every home in the area to have something with our church’s name and contact information on it.
 Every family in this town is going to have at least one major crisis and I want the first thing that they reach for to be that card correspondence with our church’s contact information on it.

 Darrell was a winner of souls.
 He also was a promoter of God’s preachers.
 I recall back in 1983 that I had just become the Pastor of the Woodland Baptist Church in Beaumont, Texas.
 I did not know another preacher in the area, and they had all known each other a long time.
 I also did not know that Darrell was on te program.
 At any rate it was the night we pastors had been asked to get as many deacons as possible to attend the evangelism conference being held at the Calvary Baptist Church.
 I managed to have all my leading deacons present.
 Seemed like no matter how hard Susan and I tried we could not break into that “preacher” club.